tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Including a new KeyShareEntry as the lowest priority share (i.e., appended to the list of shares in the "key_share" extension).

-- Removing the EarlyDataIndication {{early-data-indication}} extension if one was present.
+- Removing the "early_data" extension ({{early-data-indication}}) if one was present.
 Early data is not permitted after HelloRetryRequest.

 If a server receives a ClientHello at any other time, it MUST send a fatal "unexpected_message" alert and close the connection.